+(#930)The Category field is defined in 9.4.1.11 (Action field).

+The Public Action field is defined in 9.6.7.1 (Public Action field).

 10.71.8.1 BPE AP MLD Discovery

-Each BPE AP affiliated with the BPE AP MLD transmits Privacy Beacon frames 9.3.4.5 (Privacy Beacon frame format).
+Each BPE AP affiliated with the BPE AP MLD transmits Privacy Beacon frames (#616).
 A BPE STA may discover a BPE AP through received Privacy Beacons as described in 10.71.8.2 (BPE AP MLD beaconing).

 A BPE AP shall not respond to Probe Request frames and a BPE AP shall not transmit Probe Response frames.
 A BPE MLD shall not transmit unprotected GAS frames.

-A BPE non-AP MLD may transmit unprotected Privacy Beacon Solicit Request frames (see 9.6.42.8 (Privacy Beacon Solicit Request frame format)), to solicit unprotected Privacy Beacons from BPE APs.
-A BPE non-AP STA may detect from received Privacy Beacon frames whether the transmitting AP MLD Identity Key is preshared to the STA, as defined in 10.71.8.2 (BPE AP MLD beaconing) and the BPE STA may associate with the BPE AP.
-A BPE AP should schedule an unprotected Privacy Beacon frame to transmission at least within a dot11PrivacyBeaconResponseTime, if it has received a Privacy Beacon Solicit Request frame.
-An unprotected Privacy Beacon frame has no payload as shown in 9.3.4.5 (Privacy Beacon frame format).
+A BPE non-AP MLD may transmit unprotected Privacy Beacon Solicit Request frames (see 9.6.42.8 (Privacy Beacon Solicit Request frame format)) (#617) to solicit unprotected Privacy Beacons from BPE APs.
+A BPE non-AP STA may detect from (#830) a received Privacy Beacon frame whether the transmitting AP MLD (#618) identity key is (#633) configured to the STA, as defined in 10.71.8.2 (BPE AP MLD beaconing). (#830)If the BPE STA has configured identity key, it may associate with the BPE AP. (#99) On reception of a Privacy Beacon Request frame, a BPE AP should schedule an unprotected Privacy Beacon frame for transmission at least within a dot11PrivacyBeaconResponseTime.

+(#620) NOTE – An unprotected Privacy Beacon frame is used only to non-associated STAs to check whether they have AP identity key and can associate with the AP, i.e., an unprotected Privacy Beacon frame has no (#628) frame body as (#773) described in Table 9-76a (Privacy Beacon frame body).

 NOTE 1—If the medium is congested, the transmission of a Privacy Beacon frame might take longer than the